TheIoTLearningInitiative/MicrosoftInternetOfThings/documentation/Presentations.md

 - 100% Apache Hadoop-based service in the Cloud

-## Analysis: Axure Stream Analytics
+## Analysis: Azure Stream Analytics

+- Process real-time data in Azure .
+"Data in Motion"

+## Analysis: Azure Machine Learning

 - Process real-time data in Azure .
 "Data in Motion"